wassim-k/ngx-signal-pipes/README.md

 }
 ```

+## 🤝 Contributing

+Contributions are welcome!
+You can start by [forking the repository](https://github.com/wassim-k/ngx-signal-pipes/fork).

+## 🐛 Issues

+If you encounter any bugs, have a feature request, or a use case for a new pipe, please [open an issue](https://github.com/wassim-k/ngx-signal-pipes/issues).

-## License
+## 📄 License

-MIT License - see LICENSE.md for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/wassim-k/ngx-signal-pipes/blob/main/LICENSE) file for details.